ollien/twine/docs/twine.md

 did in fact match your call correctly, but it is taking time to generate the output.
 Depending on the size of your call, this may take a couple of minutes.

-### Why can't I use the pin operator or shell in guards?
+### Why can't I use the pin operator or shell variables in guards?
 If you've attempted to use the pin operator when specifying a call, you've likely gotten this error